 According to the authors, lipoprotein-associated phospholipase A2 acts as a key agent in the release of products of LDL oxidation into the artery wall, potentially leading to atherogenesis.
 Lipoprotein-associated phospholipase A2 may be a useful tool in a multimarker risk stratification approach.

 Packard CJ, O'Reilly DS, Caslake MJ, et al. Lipoprotein-associated phospholipase A2 as an independent predictor of coronary heart disease.
 West of Scotland Coronary Prevention Study Group.
 N Engl J Med 2000;343:1148-55.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Atherosclerotic Disease (CAD/PAD), Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Smoking
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Atherosclerotic Disease (CAD/PAD), Homozygous Familial Hypercholesterolemia, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Smoking

 Keywords: Coronary Artery Disease, Myocardial Infarction, Atherosclerosis, Cholesterol, LDL, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Leukocyte Count, Lipoproteins, VLDL, Blood Pressure, Risk Factors, Hypercholesterolemia, Smoking, Inflammation Mediators, C-Reactive Protein, Case-Control Studies, Pravastatin, Confidence Intervals, Fibrinogen, Lipoproteins, HDL, Triglycerides, 1-Alkyl-2-acetylglycerophosphocholine Esterase